Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: On the approximation of traditional controllers for polytopic systems

 As in the case of \eqref{eq:vertex_law_2}, the optimization-based controller $\Phi(\cdot)$ defined in \eqref{eq:online_control_1} is stabilizing but may require a prohibitive amount of computation for use in real-time applications with fast dynamics.
 The practical limitations of characterizing a controller $\Phi(\cdot)$ designed by any of these methods lead us to the question of approximation -- is it possible to approximate these controllers with some proxy of substantially lower computational and storage cost while maintaining stability and a certain degree of performance?
-To address this question, we focus on controllers implemented using \gls{ReLU} neural networks \cite{Goodfellow-et-al-2016}, which provide a natural means for approximating a \gls{PWA} function $\Phi(\cdot)$ since the output mapping of such a network is itself \gls{PWA} \cite{montufar2014number}.
+To address this question, we focus on controllers implemented using \gls{ReLU} neural networks \cite{Goodfellow-et-al-2016}, which provide a natural means for approximating a continuous \gls{PWA} function $\Phi(\cdot)$ since the output mapping of such a network is itself \gls{PWA} continuous \cite{montufar2014number}.

 Our approach parallels the development in \cite{fabiani2021reliably}, where we addressed the approximation of model predictive control policies for deterministic systems.
-We ask whether the training of a RELU-based neural network to approximate a controller $\Phi(\cdot)$ has been sufficient to ensure that the network's output function $\Phi_{\textrm{NN}}(\cdot)$ will be stabilizing for \eqref{eq:polytopic}.
-Our approach is based on the offline characterization of the error function $e(x) \eqdef \Phi_{\textrm{NN}}(x) - \Phi(x)$ using \gls{MI} optimization, where $\Phi(\cdot)$ is a \gls{PWA} law defined using any of \eqref{eq:vertex_law_1}, \eqref{eq:vertex_law_2} or \eqref{eq:online_control_1} (as we show in \S \ref{sec:geometric_char}).
-We will obtain a set of conditions on the optimal value of two \glspl{MILP} sufficient to certify the stability of the closed-loop system \eqref{eq:polytopic} under the action of $\Phi_\textrm{NN}(\cdot)$.
+We ask whether the training of a \gls{ReLU}-based neural network to approximate a controller $\Phi(\cdot)$ has been sufficient to ensure that the network's output function $\Phi_{\textrm{NN}}(\cdot)$ will be stabilizing for \eqref{eq:polytopic}.
+Our approach is based on the offline characterization of the error function $e(x) \defeq \Phi_{\textrm{NN}}(x) - \Phi(x)$ using \gls{MI} optimization, where $\Phi(\cdot)$ is a continuous \gls{PWA} law defined using any of \eqref{eq:vertex_law_1}, \eqref{eq:vertex_law_2} or \eqref{eq:online_control_1} (as we show in \S \ref{sec:geometric_char}). {We will obtain a condition on the optimal value of \pgls{MILP} sufficient to assure that the closed-loop system \eqref{eq:polytopic} under the action of $\Phi_\textrm{NN}(\cdot)$ is (uniformly) ultimately bounded within a set of adjustable size and (exponential) convergence rate, according to the following notion: